chelshaw/gdno-app2/README.md

 1. Pull down the repo

+2. Add secrets.js file into the `src/shared` directory.
+Ask another member of the team to share this with you if they haven't already done so.

-2. `yarn install` inside the root directory
+3. `yarn install` inside the root directory
     Note: Make sure your node version is set to 10.15.3

+4. Link the Sentry React Native Package by running `react-native link @sentry/react-native`.
+During this process you will need to login to Sentry, so have another team member send you an invite.
+Once you authenticate you should select the Gardenio/gardenio project.

-3. `cd ios; pod install` to install the ios podfiles
+5. `cd ios; pod install` to install the ios podfiles

 ## Simulating iOS